stefan-jeitler/change-blog/ReadMe.md

 * Do not dispose connections
 * Do not open or close connections
 * Do not begin transactions
-* Do not use it in a concurrent scenario
+* Do not use it in concurrent scenarios
 * Use it with Dapper only